-Habitat Condition Percentage of habitat condition class (adding up to 100%) and area of each in square metre (m ) Description and additional comments and observations (including additional insight into condition, e.g. poor land management practises, presence of quarries, grazing/harvesting regimes, etc.) Natural 30% m2 The site contains natural vegetation, but the site currently has patches of bare soil and is also covered with some alien vegetation.
+Habitat Condition Percentage of habitat condition class (adding up to 100%) and area of each in square metre (m2) Description and additional comments and observations (including additional insight into condition, e.g. poor land management practises, presence of quarries, grazing/harvesting regimes, etc.) Natural 30% m2 The site contains natural vegetation, but the site currently has patches of bare soil and is also covered with some alien vegetation.
 The site is in a degraded state when one looks at the site photos (Appendix C).
 Near Natural (includes areas with low to moderate level of alien invasive plants) 30% m2 Poor land management practices.
 Residential property.
 Degraded (includes areas heavily invaded by alien plants) 10% m2 Poor land management practices.
 Residential property.
 Transformed (includes cultivation, dams, urban, plantation, roads, etc.) 50% m2 Poor land management practices.
 Residential property.

-(c) Complete the table to indicate:

-(i) the type of vegetation present on the site, including its ecosystem status; and (ii) whether an aquatic ecosystem is present on/or adjacent to the site.
+- (c) Complete the table to indicate: - (i) the type of vegetation present on the site, including its ecosystem status; and (ii) whether an aquatic ecosystem is present on/or adjacent to the site.

 Terrestrial Ecosystems Description of Ecosystem, Vegetation Type, Original Extent, Threshold (ha, %), Ecosystem Status

 Ecosystem threat status as per the National Environmental Management: Biodiversity Act, 2004 (Act No. 10 of 2004) Critically The proposed site is covered with patches of natural vegetation and some alien vegetation and is in a degraded state (see Appendix C for photographs).
 According to the vegetation map from SANBI BGIS, the vegetation present on the site is Muscadel Riviere.
 This type of vegetation is classified as Critically Endangered in the Western Cape in terms of NEMBA National list of Ecosystems that are threatened and in need of protection.
 From the site photos (Appendix C), the area seems transformed and disturbed due to previous developments.
 According to SANBI BGIS, there are 23 vegetation types in the municipality covering an area of 353705,2 ha (100 %).
 Muscadel Riviere covers an area of 22175,8 ha (6,27%) within the Oudtshoorn Municipality.
 The site does not fall within a Critical Biodiversity Area (CBA) or Ecological Support Area (ESA).
 However, the area immediately to the west and north of the site is characterized by a CBA.
 Please refer to the figure 5 and Appendix D for the Biodiversity Overlay Map.
-There are no rivers or wetlands on or within 32m of the proposed site.
+There are no rivers or wetlands on or within 32m of the proposed the site.
 Wynands River is approximately 565m south of the proposed site.
-There is an artificial wetland (dam) approximately 212m south-west of the proposed site.
-Please see Appendix B for the site plans, Appendix A for the locality map as well as Appendix C for the site photographs.
+There is an artificial wetland (dam) approximately 212m south-west of the proposed site, with another artificial dam approximately 380m north-west of the proposed site, with another artificial dam approximately 380m north-west of the proposed site.
+Please see Appendix B1 for the site plans, Appendix A for the locality map as well as Appendix C for the site photographs.
 According to the Cape Farm Mapper SAPAD Conservation Areas (Appendix D) the proposed site is located within a protected area, namely Gouritz Cluster Biosphere Reserve.
 However, the proposed site is in a transformed condition and is located within a residential property of De Hoop.

 Endangered

 Vulnerable

 Least Threatened

-Please Refer to figure 6 - 8 below.
+Please Refer to figure 7 - 9 below.